Recipes and remedies of Evans family [manuscript], 1710-1777.

 Note

 This is a PRELIMINARY RECORD.
 It may contain incorrect information.
-The "FAST ACC" number is a temporary call number.
 Please email catalog@folger.edu for assistance.

 Condition

-Binding badly spayed.
+Binding badly splayed.
 Loose and missing leaves.
 With 3 loose items laid in at front (actually 2 items, but one is split in half).

 Genre/form